The Day Quentin Tarantino Became A Filmmaker

 If we’re going down this route, my gut still tells me Apple will figure out the form factor and end up winning in the category (no matter how many Apple Vision jokes we’ve made).
 Actually, that’s not the right take.
 Zuck mentioned that he’s willing to sell the glasses at lower margin and monetize with AI service-related revenues.
 More likely is Meta (and whatever Google does with Pixel) just plays the part of Android for smart glasses.
 Apple sells fewer units but takes most of the profit.

 But whoever “wins”, the whole “person wearing glasses may be recording you” is a bit creepy and it’s not clear that’ll become a social norm.
+The other obstacle for smart-glasses is that there is massive pushback right now against smartphone addiction and “always being plugged in”.

 RIP Robert Redford (The Greatest Hollywood Career?)